brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 Even though `iterator_t<R const>` and `const_iterator<iterator_t<R>>` are not convertible to each other, they still have a common type that both are convertible to (`const_iterator<iterator_t<R const>>`) which also needs to be reflected.

-The implementation of `const_iterator<I>` needs to properly support this graph: which means ensuring the right set of constructors, comparison operators, and even specializations of `common_type`.
+The implementation of `basic_const_iterator<I>` needs to properly support this graph: which means ensuring the right set of constructors, comparison operators, and even specializations of `common_type`.

 The same sort of idea holds for sentinels.
 How would we wrap sentinels?
 Imagine a hypothetical `const_sentinel<I, S>`.
 It would have to have the following behavior: